Nabil-Carel/composite/README.md

 ### Does this work with Spring WebFlux or other Java frameworks?

 No, this library is designed specifically for Spring Boot applications using Spring Web MVC (`spring-boot-starter-web`).
-It relies on servlet-based request dispatching and Spring Boot's auto-configuration.
+It relies on servlet-based request dispatching and Spring Boot's autoconfiguration.
 Spring WebFlux (reactive) support would require a completely different implementation approach and isn't currently planned.

 ### What happens if one request in the batch fails?